 Senville LETO 12,000 BTU Mini-Split — 8.2/10

-The Senville LETO 12,000 BTU Mini-Split delivers reliable year-round comfort, surprisingly quiet operation, and DIY-friendly installation at a price point that undercuts most name-brand competitors — making it one of the strongest value picks in the ductless mini-split category.
+The Senville LETO 12,000 BTU Mini-Split (Model SENL/12CD) is a 19 SEER ductless heat pump that delivers reliable year-round comfort, ultra-quiet 26 dB indoor operation, and DIY-friendly pre-charged installation — all at a price point that undercuts most name-brand competitors.
+After hands-on testing across both cooling and heating seasons, it stands out as one of the strongest value picks in the single-zone mini-split category.

 This review contains affiliate links.
 We may earn a commission if you purchase through them, at no extra cost to you.